jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Download the `kubeconfig.yaml` to the `~/.kube` directory.
  * The authentication certificate in kubeconfig.yaml expires seven days after download

-Go back to confirm that the cluster and load balancer have been created before proceeding.
+Go back to the main page to confirm that the cluster and load balancer have been created before proceeding.

 ### Accessing the Digital Ocean Kubernetes cluster